I am so excited to share with you my little boy's nursery today!

-It is my favorite room in the house right now, not just because it is about the only place that it is quiet around here these days, but because it feels so good!
+It is my favorite room in the house right now, not just because it is about the only place that it's quiet around here these days, but because it feels so good!

 Most importantly, this room has to go from baby boy room to a little-big boy room in a few years… so my choices had to be able to grow with the little Mr.

 The stripes on the ceiling are my favorite part of the room.
 They add instant interest without being over the top.
 You can see how I get perfect stripes every time in this post.

-Every kid's room needs their name somewhere and this wall decal was perfect for just that.
+Every kid's room needs their name somewhere and an Etsy wall decal was perfect for just that.

 I had to have chevron stripes because they are my latest obsession so I found the fabric online and my grandmother did a fantastic job making the bumper and the sheets for me.
 Then I added a few more paper airplane decals.

 Our house had roll up shades when we bought it that are not the most attractive.
 Instead of spending a small fortune to replace the shade, I followed this tutorial to cover it with fabric and then bought this inexpensive navy blue roman shade which pulls down easily at sleepy time to block most of the light.

 Storage is a must, so we purchased this dresser from Ikea and I love that it is a bit taller than a standard dresser which makes changing diapers easy on the ol' back.
 I painted some old frames I had navy blue and and hung them using my perfect gallery wall system.

 There are of course little tweaks that I still need to take care of, because I don't ever feel like a room is all the way done, but so far so good.